Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

    out[0] = o0, o2, o4, o6, o8, o10, ...
    out[1] = o1, o3, o5, o7, o9, o11, ...

-For more details about how to configure the various parameters to meet various performance metrics, refer to :ref:`FIR_CONFIGURATION_NOTES`
+For more details about how to configure the various parameters to meet various performance metrics, refer to :ref:`DSP_FIR_CONFIGURATION_NOTES`

-.. _FIR_CONSTRAINTS:
+.. _DSP_FIR_CONSTRAINTS:

 Constraints
 -----------

 Should it be necessary to apply constraints within the FIR instance to achieve successful mapping of the design, you need to know the internal instance names for graph and kernel names.
-See :ref:`FIGURE_FIR_SSR`.
+See :ref:`DSP_FIGURE_FIR_SSR`.

 Each FIR variant has a variety of access methods to help assign a constraint on a kernel and/or a net, e.g.: